RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 1962 - The Saul Lambert House, East Walk, Lonelyville NY.
 Located on Fire Island.
 Sold to Mel Brooks and Anne Bancroft.
 The original design (top picture) was a prefab two bedroom house built in just under two weeks by six workmen.
 The Brooks added a second floor and shingled siding and turned the house into a four bedroom structure, bottom photo.

 1965 - The Jerome and Carolyn K. Meier House, 183 Devon Road, Essex Fells NJ.
 Designed for his parents.
 Structural engineer, William Atlas; HVAC Wald and Zigas; built by John W. Ogden; interiors, Elayne Lustig-Cohen.
 Featured as an Architectural Record House of 1964.
 Won a 1965 AIANY Merit award.
 Won a 1965 National AIA Award of Merit.
 Sold in 1980 to Daniel M. and Judith Spritzer.
 Architect Thomas Juul-Hansen did a renovation.
-For sale in 2021.
+Sold in 2021 to Simon Cram and Aeen Awini.
 Bottom two photos by Bill Maris/ESTO.

 1966 - The Arch and Esther Dotson House, aka the Cooper-Meier House, 246 Updike Road, Ithaca NY.
 Designed for one of Meier's professors and his wife during Meier's last year at Cornell.
 The Dotsons were among the earliest in the area to experiment with solar panels.
 After Esther Dotson died in 2009, it was sold in 2010 to Ronald and Shelley Cooper.
 Renovated by architects Jake Rudin and Erin Pellegrino who added a gallery space in the former barn area.